JohnMartin95/sql_db_mapper/README.md

     -V, --version      Prints version information

 OPTIONS:
+        --conn <conn>                String to connect to database, see tokio_postgres::Config for details.
+If not provided envirment variable SQL_MAP_CONN is checked instead [env:
+                                     SQL_MAP_CONN=""]
         --use-tuples <use-tuples>    How to use tuples (used by default for just overloads).
-Options: overloads (the default, use tuples to represent function overloading) all (Have all functions take a tuple for consitency). none (skip mapping overloaded procs at all). one_overload (avoid tuples by only mapping the oldest sql proc in the database)
+Options: overloads (the default, use tuples to represent function overloading). all (Have all functions take a tuple for consitency). none (skip mapping overloaded procs at all). one_overload (avoid tuples by only mapping the oldest sql proc in the database) [default: overloads]

 ARGS:
-    <conn-string>    String to connect to database, see tokio_postgres::Config for details
     <output>    Output file, stdout if not present
 ```

 ## sql_db_mapper_core
-Contains reexports and helper types which the generated code pulls in
+Contains trait TryFromRow for converting from tokio-postgres Rows to Rust types and implements it for several common types
+Also contains Interval sturct for corresponding sql type

 ## sql_db_mapper_derive
-Features a derive macro from TryFromRow (defined in sql_db_mapper_core) which provides conversions from postgres' Row struct
+Features a derive macro from TryFromRow (defined in sql_db_mapper_core)

 ### Future Work
 * more options relating to how the code is generated